intel/zephyr.js/README.md

 See below for a few more tips, such as increasing the space available for your application on the Arduino 101, or how to use ZJS with the FRDM-K64F.

-## Contributing

-If you want to contribute code to the ZJS project, first you need to fork the project.
-The next step is to send a pull request (PR) for review to the ZJS repository.
-The PR will be reviewed by the project team members.
-You need at least two plus-ones (+1) , "Look Good To Me (LGTM)" or other positive signals for the project members.
-Once you have gained the required signals the project maintainers will merge the PR.

-### Travis and local sanity checking

-We run a series of tests on each pull request and merged commit using Travis.
-This relies on a script in the repo called `trlite`.
-One easy way to run these tests on your local $ZJS_BASE git tree is to use `make check` or `make quickcheck` for a faster subset of the tests.
-These run with your code as it stands in your tree.
-This will not catch a problem like you failing to add a new file to your commit.

-For a slightly safer sanity check, which might catch that kind of problem, you can run `trlite` directly or `trlite linux` for the "quick subset".
-This will clone a second copy of your git tree into a .trlite subdirectory, apply changes that `git diff` knows about, and run the build tests.
-Another option `trlite -j` will cause it to run four threads of tests to speed up execution; these will use four directories named `.trlite[1-4]`.
-If there is a test failure, the affected `.trlite*` trees are left in place so that you can investigate.

-## Repo Organization

-### File Descriptions
-* `zjs-env.sh` - Source this file to set environment variables and path to be able to use tools from ```scripts/``` anywhere.
-* `prj.conf` - The main configuration file for a Zephyr application; overrides settings from a defconfig file in the Zephyr tree.
-In the ZJS builds, we assemble the prj.conf file at build time from other fragments.
-* `prj.mdef` - Another configuration file for a Zephyr application; we use it to configure the heap size available to the ZJS API.

-### Subdirectories
-- `arc/` - Contains sensor subsystem code for ARC side of the Arduino 101.
-- `deps/` - Contains dependency repos and scripts for working with them.
-- `docs/` - Documentation in Markdown format (use API.md as index).
-- `outdir/` - Directory generated by build, can be safely removed.
-- `samples/` - Sample JavaScript files that can be built with make JS=<path>.
-- `scripts/` - Subdirectory containing tools useful during development.
-- `src/` - JS API bindings for JerryScript written directly on top of Zephyr.
-- `tests/` - JavaScript unit tests (incomplete).

 ## Getting more space on your Arduino 101
 Arduino 101 comes with a **144K** X86 partition, but we're able to use more